SunilKumar-K/DSA-with-HumbleFoos/mds/linkedLists.md

     return m;
   }
 ```
-- Go through corner cases and think about this ***If there is a one element in in the linked list or what will happen head pointing to null***
+- Go through corner cases and think about this ***If there is a one element in the linked list or what will happen head pointing to null***

 ## How to delete a last node in linked list ?